Specializing and Innovating

 How’s Your Harvest?

 Reprinted with permission from Accounting Today.
-A client recently shared a story about a magical desert oasis where apricot trees flourished and merchants harvested the abundant, low-hanging fruit, weighing down the low tree branches.
+Low-Hanging Fruit Is Great, Until It Dries Up A client recently shared a story about a magical desert oasis where apricot trees flourished and merchants harvested the abundant, low-hanging fruit, weighing down the low tree branches.
 One day a new merchant appeared.
-He was an ambitious young man who started climbing the trees, seeking and harvesting the…
+He was an ambitious young man who…

 Check Your Watch.
 It’s Innovate O’clock!